Businesses / Friday February 6, 2026

 Emotional Slogans

 This type acts upon the audience’s emotions.
-The main idea is to set the mood when they look at the brand and its products.
+The main idea is to set the mood for how they perceive the brand and its products.
 McDonald’s “I’m Loving It” and Coca-Cola’s “Taste the Feeling” are great examples.
 Their main point is to put you in a good mood and subconsciously tell you how to react to the taste of their products.
-It works with more than foods and beverages.
-LG’s “Life’s Good” is a great example of a tech company that relies on emotional input into their products.
+It works with more than food and beverages.
+LG’s “Life’s Good” is a great example of a tech company that relies on emotional input into its products.

 Funny Slogans

-Now, the funny slogan is a complicated one.
+Now, the funny slogan is complicated.
 It can work only if your entire brand voice is dedicated to being funny.
-It’s a risky type of slogan, as humor is subjective, and many may find offense where it was not meant.
+It’s a risky slogan, as humor is subjective, and many may take offense where it wasn’t meant.

 Still, some brands, like Old Spice, make it work.
 It’s doubtful if any other brand would get away with “Smell like a man, man” without serious backlash.